SpamPerson/spring_security_googleLogin/README.md

 * `google:
       client-id:` Change to your `Google Client ID` before running the project
 * `google:
-      client-secret:` change to your `Google Client Secret Key` before running the project
+      client-secret:` Change to your `Google Client Secret Key` before running the project
 * The port for this project server is 8081, but change it to a different port if you don't want it.
   * How to Change : `server: port: 8081 -> The port you want`